 As 3D technology becomes affordable, it is increasingly being adopted in vast areas ranging from manufacturing to animation and rendering.
 The number of freelance 3D designers in Dubai is increasing as more graphic designers transition to 3D modeling to help meet the skyrocketing demand.
 Therefore, it is always necessary to ensure that your designer has a good grasp of 3D modeling.
 Your choice should demonstrate the essential qualities of successful 3D designers, including creativity, attention to detail, and problem-solving skills.
 3D modeling is diverse, requiring the use of different skills and tools.
-This article covers the 3D modeling techniques that stand out as the popular types of 3D modeling.
+This article covers the 3D modeling techniques that stand out as popular types of 3D modeling.

 6 Types of 3D Modeling and their Purposes